SureshS03/P2PFile/README.md

 - **Email Integration**: Seamless Gmail support with App Password authentication
 - **Intelligent Chunking**: Automatic file splitting for optimal transmission
 - **Privacy First**: Files are unrecognizable without the decryption tool
+- **Used as Cloud**: Use your gmail id anywhere to get those chunks
 - **Cross-Platform Sharing**: Share chunks via email, messaging apps, or any platform

 ## Installation